rathesh77/Coding-challenges/README.md

 The platform is owned and operated by Qualified, a technology company that provides a platform for assessing and training software engineering skills.
 (Source : Wikipedia)

 ## Content of this repository
-You will find solutions of some katas i managed to resolve throughout my "journey".
+You will find solutions of some katas I managed to resolve throughout my "journey".
 Every katas are sorted by their difficulties, from 8 kyu (the easiest) to 1 kyu (the hardest).

 ## About me
 My current rank is 4 kyu, which isn't bad.
-However i don't pretend that the solutions i provide are the most efficient ones in terms of algorithmic complexity.
+However I don't pretend that the solutions I provide are the most efficient ones.